okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ## Kubernetes Setup

 Something to note is that there are more integrations for certain Cloud Providers like AWS & GCE.
+Thingsl ike "Volumes" and "External Load Balancers" work only with support Cloud Providers.

 ### Running locally